 The Church has a mission to seek and save all who are lost in sin.
 We believe ‘the Church’ is the Body of Christ and consists of the people who, throughout time, have accepted God’s offer of redemption (regardless of religious denomination) through the sacrificial death of His son Jesus Christ.

-Divine healing of the sick is a privilege for Christians today and is provided for in Christ’s atonement (His sacrificial death on the cross for our sins).
+Divine healing is an integral part of the gospel.
+Deliverance from sickness is provided for in the atonement, and is the privilege of all believers.
 [1 of 4 cardinal doctrines of the AG]

 The resurrection of those who have fallen asleep in Christ and their translation together with those who are alive and remain unto the coming of the Lord is the imminent and blessed hope of the church.